Customers at Stuttle House, Tower Hamlets

 After installation

-After your EC charging point has been installed:
+After your EV charging point has been installed:

 • You need to inform your district network operator with specific technical information from your installer.